ajfisher/ajfisher.me/site/src/content/posts/2015-09-09-datatium-material-for-contextually-responsive-design.md

 featureimage: ../../img/posts/datatium_material.png
 ---

-A large focus of my work at [JBA](jbadigital.com) is UX related data science and in particular how useful understanding of what someone is doing can be used to create a better experience for them.
+A large focus of my work at JBA was UX related data science and in particular how useful understanding of what someone is doing can be used to create a better experience for them.
 Whilst most of this is oriented to online experiences, the application of this applies to any experience really.